cis1905/website/src/syllabus.md

 Homework assignments will consist of 4 medium-size projects that lead students through the implementation and application of concepts and tools discussed in lectures, and will be graded on correctness and completeness.
 An open-ended final project will give students the chance to showcase an interesting project using tools discussed in the course.

-**Homework assignments will be due Sunday night at 11:59pm ET.
+**Homework assignments will be due Monday night at 11:59pm ET.
 Homework assignments can be submitted late, up to the start of the next class, for a 10% penalty per day late.**

 **Extra Credit**: The homework assignments will have optional extra credit.
 Some are designed to introduce you to common Rust libraries, design patterns, and application.
 These will be worth up to 10% of your final grade.